Tips for Taps Blog

 Common water quality concerns vary depending on your water supplier, where you live, and—if you’re on a public utility—where your utility sources its water.

-City Water Project provides a regionalized glimpse at local water issues.
-Note: only a test of your tap will provide specifics about your location.
+Remember: Only a test of your tap will provide specifics about your location.

-What Are Brita Pitcher Filters Certified to Filter Out?
+What Do Brita Pitcher Filters Filter Out?

-Brita pitcher filters are certified for a handful of contaminants through the National Sanitation Foundation (NSF/ANSI) to their standards.
-Wherever a Brita pitcher filter is not certified to remove a contaminant does not necessarily mean it won’t, it just means the company did not pay to substantiate their claims through an independent party.
+water filter certification seals Wherever a Brita pitcher filter is not certified to remove a contaminant does not necessarily mean it won’t, it just means the company did not pay to substantiate their claims through an independent party.

-Are Brita Pitcher Filters Certified to Reduce Lead?
+Do Brita Pitcher Filters Filter Lead?

 Yes, the Brita Elite Filter is certified to NSF/ANSI Standard 53 for the reduction of lead.